bempp/kifmm/paper/paper.md

 - _Optimisations for ARM and x86 targets_.
 ARM targets are increasingly common in high-performance computing systems, with portability enabled by Rust's LLVM based compiler.
 - _Competitive shared and distributed memory performance_.
 With state of the art M2L performance [@Kailasa2024], as well as a communication-optimal distributed memory implementation inspired by [@Ibeid2016].
 - _A C API_, using Rust's C ABI compatibility allowing for the construction of bindings into other languages, with full Python bindings for non-specialist users.
 - _A moderate frequency Helmholtz FMM_.
 Helmholtz FMMs are often presented for the low-frequency case [@wang2021exafmm,@Malhotra2015], due to the challenging data sizes involved.
-We present an extension of the kiFMM to the Helmholtz problem which has proven so far to be effective in single precision for high wave numbers of up to $k \sim 100$.
+We present an extension of the kiFMM to the Helmholtz problem which has proven so far to be effective in single precision for relatively high wave numbers of up to $k \sim 100$.

 `kifmm-rs` is currently a core library used as a part of the Bempp boundary element project [@bempp_rs].
 A full API description is available as a part of published [documentation](https://bempp.github.io/kifmm/kifmm/index.html).
 [Python](https://github.com/bempp/kifmm/tree/main/kifmm/python/examples), [Rust](https://github.com/bempp/kifmm/tree/main/kifmm/examples) and [C](https://github.com/bempp/kifmm/tree/main/kifmm/c) examples can be found in the repository.